mulebek/Excel-Data-Analytics-Project/README.md

 2️⃣ What’s the salary for data jobs in different regions?
 🧮 Skills: PivotTables & DAX
 📈Pivot Table
-🔢 I created a PivotTable using the Data Model I created with Power Pivot.
+🔢 I created a PivotTable using the Data Model with Power Pivot.
 📊 I moved the job_title_short to the rows area and salary_year_avg into the values area.
 🧮 Then I added new measure to calculate the median salary for United States jobs.